GURS FELLOWSHIP & MATCH

 4. Applicant must have 3 letters of support for fellowship.
 One of these letters must be from his/her current program director.

-5. Applicant must be a US citizen.
+5. Applicant must be a US citizen

 View the Reconstructive Surgical Case Log Here